-Within 30 days of selection, applicants must submit an executed IP Management Plan between the members of the consortia or team.
+Within 30 days of selection, if required by the Contracting Officer, applicants must submit an executed IP Management Plan between the members of the consortia or team.

 The award will set forth the treatment of and obligations related to intellectual property rights between EERE and the individual members.
-The IP Management Plan should describe how the members will handle intellectual property rights and issues between themselves while ensuring compliance with Federal IP laws, regulations, and policies (see Sections VIII.L-VIII.O of this FOA for more details on applicable Federal IP laws and regulations).
+The IP Management Plan should describe how the members will handle intellectual property rights and issues between themselves while ensuring compliance with Federal IP laws, regulations, and policies (see Sections VIII.K-VIII.N of this FOA for more details on applicable Federal IP laws and regulations).
 Guidance regarding the contents of IP Management Plans is available from EERE upon request.